-Four of the students moved onto local public primary schools.
-Three students moved onto Catholic Schools in the area, one to an Independent Girls School and one student moved onto the Montessori Primary School in Balmain.
+Five of the students moved onto local public primary schools.
+Two students moved onto Catholic Schools in the area and one student moved onto the Montessori Primary School in Turramurra.

 School policies

 Enrolment Policy

 Our students commence at the School when they turn three.
 Prior to commencement parents, observe in the classroom and are given the opportunity to ask questions about the Montessori Method and our curriculum.
 It is expected once their child has commenced that they proceed from the three and four class to the Kindergarten class in the year they turn five before 1 August.